ShahzebMahmood/terraform-eks-helloworld/README.md

 - [Kubernetes Documentation](https://kubernetes.io/docs/)
 - [GitHub Actions](https://docs.github.com/en/actions)

-## Support
+## Need Help?

-If you encounter any issues:
+If you run into issues:
-1. Check the troubleshooting section
+1. Check the troubleshooting section above
-2. Review the GitHub Actions logs
+2. Look at the GitHub Actions logs
 3. Check CloudWatch logs
 4. Open an issue on GitHub